tasmota/docs/Power-Monitoring-Calibration.md

    [`PowerSet 60.0`](Commands#powerset)
    _If you're using something other than a 60W bulb, enter your load's power rating_

-2. Verify the **Voltage** reading with the multi-meter.
+2. Verify the **Voltage** reading.
 Adjust the voltage offset if needed (in Volts):
    [`VoltageSet <voltage>`](Commands#voltageset)
-   _Replace `<voltage>` with the reading on your multi-meter.
+   _Replace `<voltage>` with your standard voltage or with reading on your multi-meter if you have one.
 Your voltage will vary depending on the electrical standards and your electrical grid_

 3. Verify the **Current** reading by calculating current value (amperage) using this formula: **P<sub>(W)</sub>/V<sub>(V)</sub>=I<sub>(A)</sub>**.
 Adjust the current offset if needed (in milliAmps (mA=A\*1000)):
    [`CurrentSet <current>`](Commands#currentset)